nguyenhuynhdat/ubuntu-openbox/lessons/m31-overview-of-the-installation.md

 1. Step 1: Install the base Ubuntu OS without any GUI.

-	This step only install ubuntu to the point of having a functional OS, on top of this base, we will build our Openbox and other desktop components.
+	This step only install Ubuntu to the point of having a functional OS, on top of this base, we will build our Openbox and other desktop components.

 2. Step 2: Install Xorg, the foundation of GUI.